 6.07 Financial Aid

 The goal of the HMS financial aid program is to assist eligible students and their families in managing a financial plan for obtaining the Harvard MD degree.
-In academic year 2012-2013, the HMS Financial Aid Office administered $30 million in loans, employment, and scholarship funding from various federal, private, and school sources to approximately 84% of the HMS MD student body.
+In academic year 2013-2014, the HMS Financial Aid Office administered over $31 million in loans, employment, and scholarship funding from various federal, private, and school sources to over 75% of the HMS MD student body.